 Bank holidays in Germany 2025

 Public holidays in Germany are a golden opportunity to score some extra long weekends if you live in Germany.
 With some smart planning, you can enjoy long weekends, and plan a city trip around these holidays.
 But bank holidays in Germany aren’t just for people who live in Germany; they’re also an amazing chance for travelers who look for a special experience and want to discover Germany’s festive spirit!
 These holidays are often combined with parades, local events, and celebrations that show the culture of the regions.
-Whether you’re a local or visiting from abroad and you’re wondering what the public holidays in Germany are, this useful travel guide’s for you!

 Types of bank holidays in Germany: